isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/no-subscription-ssh-client-ios.md

 ## Your Data Stays on Your Device

 WebSSH stores your connections, credentials, and private keys locally on your device.
-Sync across your own Apple devices happens through your personal iCloud account — your data never passes through any third-party server.
+Sync across your own Apple devices happens through your personal iCloud account — nothing is sent to the developer's servers.

 This matters when you're storing SSH private keys and server credentials.
 You should know exactly where that data lives.